|ITEM 108 Carrier Liability For Cargo Loss and Damage Claims and Limitations of Liability|

 In lieu of pickup or delivery service and when convenient for Customer and Carrier, Customer may load/unload Carrier's trailers or vehicles.
 See Saia Tariff Item 1039 for conditions unless a separate agreement is already established and signed in place.

-Cargo is considered NEW only if (a) it is tendered for transportation directly from manufacturing or growing facility, and (b) it remains in its original box, carton, or shipping container, and (c) it has never been removed from the manufacturers original packaging.
-Except as provided in Section 8 herein (FULL VALUE COVERAGE) or as otherwise provided herein, Saias maximum liability for loss, damage, or destruction to all or any part of a shipment of NEW articles while in the Carriers possession within the points in the U.S. shall be limited to $25.00 per pound per package or $100,000.00 per shipment, whichever is lower.
+Cargo is considered NEW only if (a) it is tendered for transportation directly from manufacturing facility, and (b) it remains in its original box, carton, or shipping container, and (c) it has never been removed from the manufacturers original packaging.
+Except as provided in Section 8 herein (FULL VALUE COVERAGE) or as otherwise provided herein, Saias maximum liability for loss, damage, or destruction to all or any part of a shipment of NEW articles while in the Carriers possession within the points in the U.S. shall be limited to $5.00 per pound per package or $50,000.00 per shipment, whichever is lower.

 This section describes options available to customers who desire liability coverage in excess of those limitations described within Item 108.
 Customers should review this section carefully to understand their options for increased liability coverage.